shtnkgm/wolmo-authentication-ios/README.md

 - [Rex](https://github.com/neilpa/Rex): Extensions for ReactiveCocoa.

 ## Usage

 For more information about the framework's structure and concepts, see the [Framework Overview](FRAMEWORK-OVERVIEW.txt).

-There is an example application in this project called **AuthenticationDemo** in which the basic usage of the framework is shown.
+There is an example application in this project called [AuthenticationDemo](AuthenticationDemo/AppDelegate.swift) in which the basic usage of the framework is shown.

-For being able to use anything the framework offers, after installing it you just need to add `import Authentication` to your code, as any library.
+To use anything the framework offers, after installing it you just need to add `import Authentication` to your code, as you would do with any other library.

 The framework provides an `AuthenticationCoordinator` class that takes care of managing the authentication process and starting your app.